Browse the knowledge base

 Go to the login page, enter your email and password.
 You'd normally then see the 6-digit code prompt.

-Step 3 — enter a recovery code
+Step 3 — enter a backup code

 Step 4 — you're in